onurtuna/VLC-Example-Objective-C/README.md

-# VLC-Example-Swift
+# VLC-Example-Objective-C
-An example player using LibVLC written in Swift 3.
+An example player using LibVLC written in Objective-C.